Libo County

 Libo County (荔波县 (荔波縣, Lìbō Xiàn)) is a county of southern Guizhou province, China, bordering Guangxi to the south.
 It is under the administration of the Qiannan Buyei and Miao Autonomous Prefecture.

 Geography

 The county is located in the remote southeastern corner of the prefecture, on the border with Guangxi.
 Two local sites, Xiaoqikong (小七孔) and Dongduo (洞多), notable for their spectacular karst formations, form part of the multi-site South China Karst UNESCO World Heritage Site inscribed in 2007, which is an area about 550,000 km2 in extent.

+Administrative divisions

+Libo County is divided into 1 subdistrict, 5 towns and 2 ethnic township: